opensistemas-hub/osbrain/docs/source/distributed_systems.rst

 Remember that proxies allow you to treat remote agents just like local objects, which means it does not really matter if they are running in one machine or another.

+.. note:: If you want to make sure the agent is running before using it, you can use the `Proxy.wait_for_running()` method.